VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

 \smallTitle{Video-Based Multi-Question Answering}.
 It is designed for evaluation dimensions where one salient concept is prominent and can be directly queried through video question answering (VQA).
 In this approach, we construct a series of complementary and sometimes redundant questions to reduce the risk of accidental errors and ask the VLM to perform direct VQA.
 The formalization is as follows: where \textit{Q} is a set of multiple questions.
 For example, in the \textit{Dynamic Attribute} dimension focusing on color changes, we may ask: \textit{1.
 Initially, is the color of the river mostly blue?
 2. Finally, is the color of the river mostly brown?
 3. Does the color of the river change?} The answer to each question is binary (“yes” or “no”), and scores are either averaged or awarded only if all responses are correct, depending on the dimension’s scoring scheme.
 This scheme is particularly effective for surface-level visual understanding, where modern VLMs can confidently answer targeted queries without requiring high-level semantic reasoning.
+Unless otherwise specified, we adopt LLaVA-Video-7B~\cite{llavavideo} as our VLM model.